Conditionally perform a command.

 The test-commands list is executed, and if it's return status is zero (success), the consequent-commands list is executed.

 Although if is most often used with test to return a True/False decision, it can be used with any command that returns an exit code of 0 for success.

 elif list is executed in turn, and if its exit status is zero, the corresponding more-consequents is executed and the command completes.

 If `else alternate-consequents' is present, and the final command in the final

 elif clause has a

-For simple comparisons, a more concise option is to use a conditional operator instead of IF.
+For simple comparisons, a more concise option is to use test along with the conditional operator && instead of IF.